Meerisha/skillhub/README.md

 # skillhub
+Connecting People, Empowering Possibilities.
-Skillhub is an online marketplace that connects skelled professionals with businnesses in need of their experience.
+Skillhub is an online marketplace that connects skilled professionals with businnesses in need of their experience.